Pearl of Africa

-On your journey you can visit our closest living relative, the chimpanzee, or go searching for the prehistoric-looking Shoebill, one of over 1000 bird species to be found in the country.
-For the more adventurous travelers, mountain biking, volcano hiking and kayaking awaits!
+On your journey, you can visit our closest living relative, the chimpanzee, or go searching for the prehistoric-looking Shoebill, one of over 1000 bird species to be found in the country.
+For the more adventurous travelers, mountain biking, volcano hiking, and kayaking await!

 UGANDA SAFARI TOUR PLACES TO VISIT!

 Mountain Gorillas are one of the world’s most endangered apes.
 It is estimated that there are only about 880 left throughout the world.
-Almost half of them can be found in Uganda, and populations can also be found in neighboring Rwanda and Democratic Republic of Congo.
+Almost half of them can be found in Uganda, and populations can also be found in neighboring Rwanda and the Democratic Republic of Congo.

 Gorilla tracking permit rates:

 The official price for a gorilla permit in Uganda is $700 per person.
 The official price for a gorilla permit in Rwanda is $1.500 per person.